GabrielTMartinez/product-delivery-problem/README.md

 # product-delivery-problem

-To run just go to the root folder of this project (where this README is) and 'python -m core'
+1) go to the root folder of this project (where this README is)
+2) pip install requirements.txt
+3)python -m core